 In the United States, about 11.2 million children have special health care needs.
 Children and youth with special health care needs (CYSHCN) are a diverse group of children, ranging from children with chronic conditions to those with more medically complex health issues, to children with behavioral or emotional conditions.
-The Maternal and Child Health Bureau defines CYSHCN as children birth to age 21 who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally.
+The Maternal and Child Health Bureau defines CYSHCN as children from birth to age 21 who have or are at increased risk for a chronic physical, developmental, behavioral or emotional condition and who also require health and related services of a type or amount beyond that required by children generally.

 As a national advocate for family health, AMCHP ensures these children receive high quality, family-centered, integrated health services by partnering with national and state agencies and organizations, such as state Title V CYSHCN Programs.

 State Title V CYSHCN programs have decades of experience in creating and sustaining systems of care for CYSHCN and their families.
 State CYSHCN programs ensure family-centered, community-based, coordinated care for children with chronic conditions and disabilities.

 With support from several sponsors, including the Maternal and Child Health Bureau (MCHB) and the Lucile Packard Foundation for Children's Health, AMCHP assists families and state Title V CYSHCN programs with the following: